 Click or tap the input field of File Path, then the disk management interface is displayed.
-You can click or tap the saved file to view the saved file.
+Select the target directory and then click or tap OK to set the file path.
 For detailed operations, refer to descriptions in Disk Management.